matthew-jones-uk/mentoring21-22/README.md

 general) is practice.
 These are some useful websites for you to try out if you want to go further.

-If you enjoy these challenges, you may want to try some more.
 Sites like [Project Euler](http://projecteuler.net) is great for mathematical problems, but they get hard quickly.
 If you want to challenge yourself, try out the [Advent Of Code](https://adventofcode.com) this year.
 During Advent (1 - 25 Dec) there's a new programming problems every day, you can complete them in any programming language you want, and you can join the HackSoc leaderboard to compete with other people at the university!
-(Task 3 was from Advent of Code 2020!)
+(Task 3 was from Advent of Code 2020)

 Sites like [LeetCode](https://leetcode.com) or [HackerRank](https://www.hackerrank.com) are great for getting practice for